Explore the senses with Sensory Weaning!

 And while you and your baby focus on your Sensory Weaning adventure, you can relax safe in the knowledge that Tidy Tot has the products you need to minimise the clean-up operation afterwards!

-The Long Length Coverall Bib is the longest coverall bib on the market, providing excellent protection from food mess and spills and the new Disposable Coverall Bib is the perfect partner for minimising the mess when eating out and about.
+For active little ones up to 3 years, our Long Length Coverall Bib is the longest coverall bib on the market, providing excellent protection from food mess and spills and perfect for creative play too!

 How do we start our Sensory Weaning journey?